The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 • What would you expect the teaching assistant to be doing during the lesson?

-• Will the correct vocabulary for the topic be used?
+• DO teachers and pupils use the correct vocabulary for the topic?

 • Will the teacher’s questioning encourage learning and enquiry?